 Sound posture and efficient flowing movements will aid balance.
 Ski and ride terrain that will promote posture development rather than defensive skiing or riding.

 What do you mean by defensive skiing?
-And while we’re on the subject, what are bad habits that people develop which might prevent them from being better skiers?
+And while we’re on the subject, what are bad habits that people develop that might prevent them from being better skiers?

 Do you have any tricks for building confidence?